-After which, you make a major update to it that can make a significant impact to the sales numbers.
+After which, you make a major update to it that can make a significant impact on the sales numbers.
 Can you change the ad on the fly?

 - Higher Costs

 Your ad in the local newspaper will only be effective if it is seen by your target audience on the day it gets published.

 - Limited Customization Options

-Traditional marketing offers you little help when it comes to customizing your campaign and targeting a specific customers.
+Traditional marketing offers you little help when it comes to customizing your campaign and targeting a specific customer.